On the Gelfand property for complex symmetric pairs: Introduction

 In this work we focus on a general definition of a Gelfand pair (Definition \ref{def:GP}), where $G$ and $H$ are reductive algebraic groups, and certain not necessarily finite-dimensional or unitary representations (the class of Casselman-Wallach representations) are considered.
 Other weaker definitions combine the representation with its contragredient (which we will refer to as Gelfand pairs \`a la Gross, Definition \ref{def:GP-Gross}) or deal with unitary representations (which we will call unitary Gelfand pairs, Definition \ref{def:GP-uni}).

 From the work of Harish-Chandra, characters for infinite-dimensional representations are defined as linear functionals on rapidly decreasing, or Schwartz, functions (see, for instance, \cite[Ch.
 8]{wallach}).
 The theory of distributions plays an important role for Gelfand pairs too.
 By using relative characters, distributional criteria were proved for the weaker versions of the Gelfand property, as pioneered by Gelfand and Kazhdan in \cite{gelfand-kazhdan}, leading to a criterion for Gelfand pairs \`a la Gross in \cite{gross} for non-archimedean fields, whereas for unitary representations in archimedean fields, it is due to Thomas \cite{thomas}.
-The most general version of this criterion for archimedean fields has been recently stated by Sun and Zhu \cite{sun-zhu}.
+A general version of this criterion for archimedean fields was later stated by Sun and Zhu \cite{sun-zhu}.